Full-time: 3 years

 All art and design courses are based at our Markeaton Street site where modern, purpose built studios and labs provide a modern creative space for our arts students.
 Markeaton Street encompasses Chandos Pole Street (home to our Fashion and Textiles courses) and Britannia Mill (home to Fine Arts).
 Students on any of our theatre related courses also get to study at Derby Theatre, and Dance students study at Deda.

 Markeaton Street is a 15 minute walk from Kedleston Road, and is serviced by regular free site shuttle buses.

 You will study modules such as:

-Studio briefs and workshops will encourage you to define your creativity, animation approach, software knowledge and drawing, while your lectures and seminars will focus on the culture, history and context of your subject.
+During the first year of study studio briefs and workshops will help you define your creativity and approach to animation, while honing your knowledge of digital techniques, drawing and core animation principles.
+Your lectures and seminars will also focus on the culture, history and context of your subject.